The Migration: My story, how I got here.

 Back then I started spending most of my free time and all of my money learning the way the water flows and where the tarpon go down in Florida Bay, 10,000 Islands and the vast backcountry of the Florida Everglades.

-Along with my tarpon fishing charters near Boca Grande/Charlotte Harbor.
+Along with my tarpon fishing charters near Boca Grande/Charlotte Harbor in late June.
 I am now offering tarpon fishing charters in May, June, September and October in one of the most beautiful places on Earth, the Florida Everglades.

 Whether you choose to fish with light tackle or fly, I can provide a tarpon fishing experience second to none.
 No one will work harder to put you on fish.